-  They believe in their ability, their players, their coaches, and their game plan enough that they don’t have to do anything “special,” or “gimmicky” to win.
+They believe in their ability, their players, their coaches, their preparation, and their game plan enough that they don’t have to do anything “special,” or “gimmicky” to win.

-  If you want your ex to regret breaking up with you, he/she must come to that realization on their own.
+If you want your ex to regret leaving you and to truly have remorse for breaking up with you, he/she must come to that realization on their own.

 You can’t truly talk your ex into getting back together with you.

 Your ex won’t get back together with you just because you want it except in very rare occasions when he/she just wants to shut you up until they can escape you in another way.

 It will take your ex not only reflecting on what it was like to be with you, but for him/her to witness your strength by you not chasing or begging them to come back to you.

 Such strength will allow your ex to move into one of the most important stages that an ex goes through after a breakup and that is the stage of fear/concern.

 Your ex becomes concerned (or preferably, terrified) that you are strong enough to move on from wanting to be with him/her.

 You see, when someone breaks up with you, because they were the one to put you aside, they assume that you could be easily gotten back at any moment if they wanted you back.

 With that security, your ex feels free to do whatever they want with whomever they want and doesn’t feel they have to come face to face with the idea that they could’ve made a mistake.